LIcsq/TerraformAWS/README.md

 ## Configuration

-The MySQL RDS and ElastiCache-Redis endpoints and credentials are passed to WordPress via environment variables.

-## Deployment

 The application is deployed automatically using a user data script in the EC2 instance.
+MySQL RDS and ElastiCache-Redis endpoints and credentials are passed to WordPress via environment variables.
+The Terraform state is stored in an S3 bucket to enable collaboration and remote state management.
+[Check](https://developer.hashicorp.com/terraform/language/settings/backends/s3)

 ## Installation Instructions